 The Principal Investigator (PI) and Corporate Official (CO) indicated on the Proposal Cover Sheet (Volume 1) will be notified by email regarding proposal selection or non-selection.
 The SBC will receive a notification for each proposal submitted.
 Please read each notification carefully and note the proposal number referenced.
 If changes occur to the company mail or email address(es) or points of contact after proposal submission, the information must be provided to the AF at usaf.team@afsbirsttr.us.
-The message shall include the subject line, "21.A Address Change".
+The message shall include the subject line, "21.B Address Change".

+Feedback will be provided for Phase II - Not Selectable proposals ONLY.
 Feedback requests must be submitted in writing within 30 calendar days after non-selection notification receipt.
-Written requests for feedback must be submitted via AF.SBIR.STTR\FeedbackRequest@us.af.mil.
+Written requests for feedback must be submitted via AF.SBIR.STTR_FeedbackRequest@us.af.mil.
 Requests for feedback shall include the company name and telephone number/e-mail address for a specific point of contact, as well as an alternate.
 Additionally, include the topic and proposal numbers.
 Feedback requests not including the specified information will not be fulfilled.
-Feedback requests received more than 30 calendar days after non-selection notification receipt will be fulfilled at the Contracting Officers' discretion.
+Feedback requests received more than 30 calendar days after non-selection notification receipt will not be fulfilled.
 Unsuccessful offerors are entitled to no more than one feedback response for each proposal.
-The Contracting Officer may also delay feedback dissemination until all awards resulting from the solicitation are finalized.